chromium/chromium/infra/config/migration/README.md

     This is most likely due to outdated configurations in //testing/buildbot, where an update in the test suites in //testing/buildbot/waterfalls.pyl was not reflected in //testing/buildbot/test_suite_exceptions.pyl.
-Remove the
+Remove any
-    offending modification or removal for the builder in
+    offending modifications or removals from
-    //testing/buildbot/test_suite_exceptions.pyl, and rerun the script until
-    the errors go away.
+    //testing/buildbot/test_suite_exceptions.pyl, and rerun the script and those errors should go away.

     After updating starlark, the script will put the working copy into the state where git index contains the updated starlark and the new json files with